 However, teaching is not the only career available in the field of education.
 It is also possible to become a principle or an administrator.
 Here is where you take the knowledge you already have about the teaching profession and use it to help your school run smoothly.
 Another direction that you may choose to go within this field is career or guidance counseling.
 This allows you to have a more one on one role with the student in order to motivate and encourage them.

 If education interests you, but working directly with students is not your passion, you may choose to work as a curriculum developer.
 Here you would work with state standards and tests, instruction methods, and technology to make sure students are getting the best education possible.

-The United States has 1,363 different schools where you can get a degree in education.
-This year's Best Colleges for Education ranking compares 413 of them to identify the best overall programs in the country.
+This year's Best Education Schools ranking compares 1080 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of education programs later in this article.